Hibernation or death in the hamster, how to make the difference?

 To avoid making a hasty decision, here is how to avoid making a mistake and recognize the distinctive signs between a hamster in hibernation and a dead hamster.

-Understanding hibernation in hamsters
+Understanding hamster hibernation

 Several factors can trigger hibernation in a hamster: